fengyun21/canvas-instagram-filters/README.md

 height="390" frameborder="0"></iframe>

 Not ideal.
 We need to blend the pixels in the gradient with the background.
-That means enumerating over the pixel data Canvas gives us a great way to do that with `context.getImageData`.
+That means enumerating over the pixel data.
+Canvas gives us a great way to do that: `context.getImageData`.

 ## context.getImageData